oranenj/repmgr/docs/README.md

 `rsync` is available and password-less SSH connections are possible between both servers.

-    TIP: for testing `repmgr`, it's possible to use multiple PostgreSQL instances running on different ports on the same computer, with password-less SSH access to `localhost` enabled.
+    *TIP*: for testing `repmgr`, it's possible to use multiple PostgreSQL instances running on different ports on the same computer, with password-less SSH access to `localhost` enabled.